Contact dermatitis is caused by either an irritant or an allergic reaction.

 Substances can cause skin inflammation by one of two mechanisms:

-This type of dermatitis, which accounts for 80% of all cases of contact dermatitis, occurs when a chemical substance causes direct damage to the skin.
-Irritant contact dermatitis is more painful than itchy.
-Typical irritating substances are.
+This type of dermatitis, which accounts for most cases of contact dermatitis, occurs when a toxic or chemical substance comes in contact with the skin and causes direct damage to the skin.
+Irritant contact dermatitis can be more painful than itchy.
+Irritating substances include

-Some of these substances cause skin changes within a few minutes, whereas others require longer exposure.
+Some of these substances are extremely irritating and cause skin changes within a few minutes, whereas others are less irritating or require longer exposure.
 Even very mild soaps and detergents may irritate the skin of some people after frequent or prolonged contact.
 People vary in the sensitivity of their skin to irritants.
 The person's age (very young or very old) and environment (low humidity or high temperature) are other factors that influence whether irritant contact dermatitis develops.

 Thousands of substances can result in allergic contact dermatitis.
 The most common include substances found in

-About 10% of women are allergic to nickel, a common component of jewelry.
+Nickel sulfate is the most common contact allergen in most populations.
+It is a common component of jewelry.
 People may use (or be exposed to) substances for years without a problem, then suddenly develop an allergic reaction.
 Even ointments, creams, and lotions used to treat dermatitis can cause such a reaction.
-People may also develop dermatitis from many of the materials they touch while at work (occupational dermatitis).

 Regardless of cause or type, contact dermatitis results in itching and a rash.

 For both, the rash varies from a mild, short-lived redness to severe swelling and large blisters.
-Most commonly, the rash contains tiny blisters.
 The rash develops only in areas contacted by the substance.
-However, the rash appears earlier in thin, sensitive areas of skin, and later in areas of thicker skin or on skin that had less contact with the substance, giving the impression that the rash has spread.
+However, the rash appears earlier in thin, sensitive areas of skin, such as in between the fingers, and later in areas of thicker skin or on skin that had less contact with the substance.
+On the hands and feet, the rash may contain tiny blisters.

-The rash often occurs in a pattern that suggests exposure to a specific substance.
+The rash in allergic contact dermatitis often occurs in a pattern that suggests exposure to a specific substance.
 For instance, poison ivy causes line-like streaks to form on the skin.
 Touching the rash or blister fluid cannot spread contact dermatitis to other people or to other parts of the body that did not make contact with the substance.

 Determining the cause of contact dermatitis is not always easy.
 The person's occupation, hobbies, household duties, travel, clothing, use of topical drugs (drugs applied to the skin), cosmetics, and household members' activities must be considered.
 Most people are unaware of all the substances that touch their skin.
 Often, the location and pattern of the initial rash provide an important clue, particularly if the rash occurs under an item of clothing or jewelry or only in areas exposed to sunlight.
 However, many substances that people touch with their hands are unknowingly transferred to the face, where the more sensitive facial skin may react even if the hands do not.

 Treatment of contact dermatitis is not effective until there is no further contact with the substance causing the problem.
-Once the substance is removed, the redness usually disappears after a week.
+Once the substance is removed, the redness usually disappears with time.
 Blisters may continue to ooze and form crusts, but they soon dry.
-Scaling, itching, and temporary thickening of the skin may last for days or weeks.
+Scaling, itching, and thickening of the skin may last for days or weeks.

 Itching and blisters can be relieved with a number of drugs applied to the skin or taken by mouth.
 In addition, small areas of dermatitis can be soothed by applying pieces of gauze or thin cloth dipped in cool water or aluminum acetate (Burow solution) several times a day for an hour.
-Larger areas may be treated with short, cool tub baths with or without colloidal oatmeal.
+Dressings that go on wet and then dry can soothe oozing blisters, dry the skin, and promote healing.

 Often a corticosteroid is applied to the affected skin.
 Over-the-counter hydrocortisone may help.
-If not, doctors prescribe a corticosteroid cream.
+If not, doctors may prescribe a stronger corticosteroid cream.
 If the rash is particularly severe, a corticosteroid can be taken by mouth.
-If itching is severe, hydroxyzine or diphenhydramine (both antihistamines) taken by mouth can be tried.
+The antihistamines hydroxyzine and diphenhydramine help relieve itching.
+They are taken by mouth.

 Drugs Mentioned In This Article